sarfraj507/Git_repo/README.md

 # Git_repo
-just for pracricing the git commands
+just for practicing the git commands
 Git Basics